JanHerca/urantiapedia/output/wikijs/en/article/Ralph_Zehr/How_The_Urantia_Papers_came_to_be.md

 ---
-title: How The Urantia Papers came to be according to The Revelators
+title: "How The Urantia Papers came to be according to The Revelators"
 description:
 published: true
 date: 2021-11-28T14:02:03.086Z